-The dependent variable is dichotomous taking a value of one for an educated female "?" who ages between 19-64 years old, lives in locality l and observed in year t while it takes zero if educated females are reported out of labor force.
-The treatment variable "Sh19991" is continuous, measured as an interaction between a period dummy base line (1999) share of the educated female employed in public education, relative to all public employees in a given locality.
+The dependent variable is dichotomous taking a value of one for an educated female "i" whose age is between 19-64 years old, lives in locality l, and observed in year t.
+The value of the dependent variable takes zero if educated females are reported out of labor force.
+The treatment variable "Sh19991" is continuous, measured as an interaction between a period dummy with a base line (1999) share of the educated female employed in public education, which is measured relative to all public employees in a given locality.
 The period dummy reflects the time of the shock, taking 1 for the years following 2004 and zero for earlier years.

-The identification assumption of the treatment estimate is that LFP will be lower for educated females in localities that heavily rely on public education as a main source of employment would be more negatively affected by the decrease of demand in this sector post the shock.
-Therefore, the treatment estimate " $\delta$ " measures the effect of increases in the share of public education in 1999 on probability of LFP for educated females post the shock.
+The identification assumption of the treatment estimate is that LFP will be lower for educated females in localities that heavily rely on public education as a main source of employment prior to the shock.
+Therefore, the treatment estimate " δ " measures the effect of increases in the share of public education in 1999 on probability of LFP for educated females post the shock.
 A main validity assumption of estimating the treatment effect is that the share of public education varies across localities.
 Descriptive analysis shows that it indeed varies ranging from 9.8%, for the 10th percentile to 23% and 34% for the 50th and 75th percentiles, respectively.

-The vector $\eta_1$ include locality fixed effects and vector $T_t$ includes year dummies.
+The vector η_l includes locality fixed effects and vector T_t includes year dummies.
 The control variables include individual characteristics, specified as dummy variables, covering age, marital status, refugee status, and education degree.
 The model also includes locality level variables.
 In particular, I interacted the period dummy with two base line locality characteristics.
 The first is the share of educated females employed in the private service sector.
 This is to ensure that the treatment variable is not capturing demand shocks from other sectors that generate employment for educated females (see Fallah et al 2018).
-The second is share of educated females, which is included to capture cross effects of locality differences in human capital.
-Finally, the model controls for district-year fixed effect, $\lambda_d$ and place of residence-year fixed effects ( $\pi{rt}$ ) to account for time varying unobserved factors that changes overtime across districts and place of residence (urban, rural, and refugee camps), respectively, but are common to localities in these geographies.
-The model is estimated assuming that error terms are eilt are clustered at the locality level.
+The second is the share of educated females, which is included to capture effects of locality differences in human capital.
+Finally, the model controls for district-year fixed effect, λ_d to account for time varying unobserved factors that changes overtime and across districts but are common to localities in these geographies.
+In the same fashion, the model controls for place of residence-year fixed effects (π{rt}).
+Place of residence is classified into urban, rural, and refugee camps.
+The model is estimated assuming that error terms are e{ilt} are clustered at the locality level.
+Descriptive statistics of the explanatory variables are presented in Table (2).